Victorian mirror gilded with 23-carat gold - antique

 Description

 Luxurious antique furniture and accessories can be an excellent idea for decorating our interiors.
 Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
-This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
+It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

 Many styles characterize antique furniture, but a few key ones stand out.
-Eclectic furniture refers to the 19th century, during which the beloved Biedermeier style was prevalent.
+Eclectic furniture refers to the 19th century, during which the beloved Biedermeier style flourished.
 Its variants in the early years of this century include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Empire-style furniture and accessories date from the period between the late 18th and early 19th centuries.
-Everything was influenced by Napoleon’s reign, which imposed a strong resemblance and references to Roman and Greek ornamentation.
+Everything was influenced by Napoleon’s reign, which imposed a resemblance to Roman and Greek decorative motifs.

 Attributes / Details